CodeARM/scripts/README.md

 # script info
-this is a bunch of helpful scripts for basic utilities. some bash and some python
+this is a bunch of helpful scripts for basic utilities. some bash and some python.